chaos-mesh/chaos-mesh/README.md

 >
 > This readme and related documentation are Work in Progress.

-Chaos Mesh® is a [Cloud Native Computing Foundation (CNCF)](https://www.cncf.io/) hosted project.
+Chaos Mesh is a [Cloud Native Computing Foundation (CNCF)](https://www.cncf.io/) hosted project.
 It is a cloud-native Chaos Engineering platform that orchestrates chaos on Kubernetes environments.
 At the current stage, it has the following components:

 - **Chaos Operator**: the core component for chaos orchestration.
 Fully open sourced.
 - **Chaos Dashboard**: a Web UI for managing, designing, monitoring Chaos Experiments.